ovh/cds/docs/content/docs/tutorials/step_by_step_build_deploy.md

 Add a second step 'Script'.
 The content of the script is `mvn package``
 ![21_edit_build_pipeline](/images/getting_started_standard_wf_21_edit_build_pipeline.png?height=400px&classes=shadow)

-The third step is 'Artifact Upload', to upload your builded binary
+The third step is 'Artifact Upload', to upload your built binary
 ![22_edit_build_pipeline](/images/getting_started_standard_wf_22_edit_build_pipeline.png?height=400px&classes=shadow)

 And the last step is 'JUnit'.
 This step is 'always executed' and let you to see test results on UI.